tardate/LittleCodingKata/node/install_macosx/README.md

 ### Original Installation - macOS High Sierra on Intel

-I used homebrew to install and maintain node on MacOS:
+I used homebrew to install and maintain node on macOS:

     $ brew install node
     $ node --version